 06 of 06

 Shrubs and Trees

 - Pussy willow (Salix discolor): Pussy willow shrubs often display their fuzzy catkins while winter is still firmly entrenched.
 Often thought of as wild shrubs, you can also grow pussy willows in the landscape.
-You may not think of the catkins of pussy willow as spring "flowers," but this cheerful classic belongs on any list of early-season favorites.
+You may not think of the catkins of the pussy willow as spring "flowers," but this cheerful classic belongs on any list of early-season favorites.

-- Witch hazel (Hamamelis x intermedia): Witch hazel flowers before just about any other bushes (not counting Erica x darleyensis, or "winter heath," which blossoms in November and retains flowers right through winter and into May) and is a more honest harbinger of spring than the precocious pussy willow.
-It may bloom at the very tail end of winter or at the very beginning of spring.
+- Witch hazel (Hamamelis x intermedia): Witch hazel flowers before just about any other bushes, not counting Erica x darleyensis, or "winter heath," which blossoms in November and retains flowers right through winter and into May.
+It is a more honest harbinger of spring than the pussy willow, blooming at the very tail end of winter or at the very beginning of spring.

 - Forsythia: This bush with yellow flowers is one of the most popular flowering shrubs.
-When those cheerful yellow spring flowers grace the arching branches of forsythia, we know Old Man Winter has finally retired for another year.
+When those cheerful yellow spring flowers grace the arching branches of forsythia, we know winter has finally retired for another year.

 - Magnolia trees: Magnolias are among the earliest flowering trees each year to produce their spring flowers.
 Star magnolia (Magnolia stellata) stays shorter (15 to 20 feet tall) than saucer magnolia (Magnolia x soulangiana; 20 to 25 feet in height) and blooms the earliest.
 Star magnolia has white flowers, unlike the saucer kind and Jane magnolia (Magnolia 'Jane'), both of which bloom in pink.